 Popular Rome Tours

-Of course, what’s a trip to Rome without enjoying the best local restaurants?
-For an insightful overview of the best restaurants in Monti, read this guide!
+What’s a trip to Rome without enjoying the best local restaurants?
+Here are a few great places to eat in Monti.
+For more options and an insightful overview, see our guide to the best restaurants in Monti.

 Located on Via Urbana, Urbana 47 is named after its address on the lively street in Monti.
 If you’re looking for small plates and non-traditional Mediterranean dishes, this is your best bet.

-This family-owned herb shop Aromaticus, also located on via Urbana, sells aromatic plants, edible flowers (by special order), and farming implements to grow food in an urban setting.
+This family-owned herb shop, Aromaticus, is also located on via Urbana.
+They sell aromatic plants, edible flowers (by special order), and farming implements to grow food in an urban setting.
 So, why is it on this list?

 Fatamorgana Gelato Shop

-Apart from the rich cocktail menu and selection of microbrews, Black Market also has tea and homemade sweets to enjoy in a cozy tearoom.
-Check out their Sunday aperitivo (from 6:30 p.m. to 21:00) for a wealth of locally-sourced snacks.
+Apart from the rich cocktail menu and selection of microbrews, Blackmarket also has tea and homemade sweets to enjoy in a cozy tearoom.
+Check out their Sunday aperitivo (from 6:30 pm to 9 pm) for a wealth of locally-sourced snacks.